 Asset Protection Review (APR)

-If you are unsure about what steps to take with regard to entity formation or asset protection generally, or would like a discussion of your legal options, we would be glad to assist you with an asset protection review.
+If you are unsure about what steps to take with regard to entity formation or asset protection generally, or would like a discussion and evaluation of your legal options, we would be glad to assist you with an asset protection review.

 What is an APR?

 This is the description of the APR process summarized from our website:

 The APR is an analysis of circumstances and goals with recommendations for action.
 It is a good starting point if a client is uncertain about what action to take regarding a business/investment structure or defending assets.
 We ask that you provide us in advance with a concise list of assets liabilities (not full financials) as well as any legal action that may be pending or threatened.
 Note that the APR is a dialogue between attorney and client (rather than a formal report) which must occur within the immediate time frame (three days) to be included in the flat fee.

 In terms of format, the APR is a dialogue between attorney and client (rather than some sort of glossy formal analysis or report).

 Note that Mr. Willis no longer practices either federal or U.S. bankruptcy law (it is a specialty nowdays) and therefore may only offer general comments in those areas.
 Our focus is more on the state exemptions and maintaining/defending them in state court.
-We can refer you to a bankruptcy specialist in the Houston or Dallas area if that is needed.
+We may be able to refer you to a bankruptcy specialist if that is needed.